Matthew HarwoodJungian Analysis, Psychotherapy, Internal Family Systems

 - Inviting you to paint or sculpt the dream in order to help you make a stronger feeling connection with the dream and let it ‘speak’ to you in a deeper way.

 Whichever method is employed, working with your dreams in therapy can lead you more quickly into your underlying, core issues and accelerate the progress of your healing journey.
-As John Sanford has written:-
+As Jungian Analyst, John Sanford, has written:-

 ‘Life has many twists and turns, and each of us has a destiny to follow and fulfil that is like a thread that weaves its way in and out of all that happens to us.
 Our dreams help us find and follow this thread’